 While tax credits aren’t available on used EVs in our state, many electric cars are purchased on lease.
-This means that there is typically a large inventory of 3-year-old EVs with low miles and great warranties.
+This means that there is typically a large inventory of 3-year-old EVs with low mileage

 9. Range anxiety is becoming a thing of the past.

-In a 2018 AAA survey , 58% of consumers said they wouldn’t go electric because they feared they would run out of charge while driving.
+In a 2018 AAA survey, 58% of consumers said they wouldn’t go electric because they feared they would run out of charge while driving.
 As battery technology improves, so does the range on EVs.
-In fact, many new battery electric vehicles can drive between 120 to 300 miles on a charge.
+In fact, many new battery electric vehicles can drive between 205 to 350 miles on a charge.
 Some can travel even farther.